Mauricio Vila Dosal: Mayor of Merida

 In September 2015 he was elected Mayor of Mérida.
 During his swearing in, he announced that he would be reorganizing the municipal administration, with a focus on cutting edge approach, innovation and modernity, responding to the new challenges of a growing city to strengthen regional, national, and international identity and positioning Mérida as a sustainable municipality, with universal accessibility, urban mobility and quality public services.

 In September 2015 he voluntarily reduced his salary by 20%, and ordered that the Chevrolet Suburban assigned to him be reassigned for official police use.
 He also announced that he will cover his own medical and cellphone expenses.

 At the same time, he initiated an internal program of budget savings that would affect neither the efficiency nor quality of the services destined for citizens.
 These include a 20 per cent reduction in the salaries of the trust employees in all areas of the municipal government.

 For the first time in the history of its municipal government, Mérida has a Department of Sustainable Development and a Department of Animal Protection.

 In October 2015 he visited the Federal Republic of Germany to learn about government programs in the areas of energetics, mobility, urban sustainable development and investigation.

 Mauricio Vila has been a major supporter of the "Law 3 of 3" to foster transparency and combat corruption, signing the initiative into law to promote it to the National Union Congress.

 2018 state elections

 In January 2018, he announced his resignation as Mayor of Mérida in response to his election as precandidate of the National Action Party to run the Governor's office 2018 elections.
 In February of the same year, he was ratified as his party's candidate.
 On July 1, 2018, Mauricio Vila was elected as the next Governor of Yucatán.

 Governor of Yucatan

 Mauricio Vila took office as Governor of the State of Yucatan on October 1, 2018.

+As governor, he increased annual security spending from $875 million to $2.1 billion.

+Vila stepped down as governor on May 7, 2024, and resumed his duties on June 4, 2024.